Hyundai Cars for Sale in Philippines

 Most popular Hyundai models in the Philippines

-- The Hyundai i10 serves as the Korean car maker’s sole entry in the hatchback subcompact category.
+- The serves as the Korean car maker’s sole entry in the hatchback subcompact category.
 The i10, which now comes in a Grand i10 variant with extended dimensions, is a well packaged hatch with features such as alloy wheels, a multi-information display, ABS dual airbags and audio video navigation.

 Hyundai safety features

 For years, Hyundai has upped its game in providing safe vehicles to people.
 Seven Hyundai models earned the highest rating from the National Highway Transportation Safety Administration (NHTSA) with the Elantra and the Sonata receiving the top safety pick awards from the Insurance Institute for Highway Safety (IIHS).